capital-G/Aachorripsis/README.md

 ## Wood block sample

-Xenakis is infamous for his use wood blocks in compositions - listen e.g. to *Metastaseis*.
+Xenakis is infamous for his use of wood blocks in compositions - listen e.g. to *Metastaseis*.
-Although it is not noted in *Formalized Music* it also appears in the score of *Aachorripsis*, yet it is not explained how it got there.
+Although it is not noted in *Formalized Music* the wood block appears in parts with low or no density in the score of *Aachorripsis*.
-I assume that it was used in sparse sections to provide some orientation, therefore it is also played back here in sparse sections.
+I assume that it was used in sparse sections to provide some orientation, therefore it is also played back here in sparse sections as it also is a trademark of Xenakis.

+Also the orchestral score released by *Bote & Bock* does not give any hints of the origins of the woodblock hits.

-The sample is provided by *lostphosphene* via [freesound.org](https://freesound.org/people/lostphosphene/sounds/250386/).
+The included sample is provided by *lostphosphene* via [freesound.org](https://freesound.org/people/lostphosphene/sounds/250386/).

 ## License